 8. Dark Chocolate

-Dark chocolate always does the trick when you’re on the road and need a quick pick-me-up.
 Look for brands that are 70% or more to get the darkest chocolate with the least amount of sugar.

 I like Green & Black bars and Theo bars.

-chocolate bar on a table
+chocolate bar on a table.

 9. Collagen Peptides Travel Packs

-The last item I keep in my bag whenever I’m traveling or on the road are these Vital Proteins collagen peptides single-serving sticks.
 I use at least one of these a day when I travel, either pouring the peptides on my breakfast porridge or into a hot beverage.

 Each stick has 9 grams of protein so these are a must-have IMHO for healthy travel (these are a must-have for healthy cruise travel).